 Tapping into that wisdom, then start breaking it down into what you have to do this year, this quarter, this month, this week.
 Then put all of those action points into your diary.
 If you don’t automatically know all the things you need to do, make your action item to find out.
 Schedule research, schedule meetings, schedule all the actions, big and small that you need to take to get to your goal.

 Now that you have your steps, and they’re scheduled into your diary, get to work!
 I’d love to know – did you find this process helpful?
-Tell me in the comments below what big and small financial goals you are working towards.
-And for more info to help you achieve your goals, sign up for my newsletter, where I share tips and tricks that I don’t share here on the blog.
+Come on over to Instagram and share with me what big and small financial goals you are working towards – seriously I love a good chat in my DMs.